Data Types

 System.out.println(grade);

-Here is another example that illustrates the loss of precision
+Here is an example that illustrates the loss of precision

 double a = 1.1;